As Carbon Dioxide Levels Rise, Major Crops Are Losing Nutrients

 The effects varied somewhat — he says wheat showed declines in protein, iron and zinc, and soybeans and field peas showed declines in iron and zinc.
 Maize and sorghum were less affected.

-These studies are enough to raise concerns about how this is going to impact human health, he says.
+These studies are enough to raise concerns about the impact on human health, he says.

 "Under what circumstances would this be a big problem?"
 Most likely, he says, it would be in situations where someone is "living relatively near a threshold of nutrient insufficiencies, so you're just barely getting enough of that particular nutrient."
 And secondly, it would more harmful when that person gets a meaningful amount of a nutrient from the crop that's losing nutritional value.